ALIMCOSOFT-SMC-PVT-LTD/flexy-flag/PUBLISH-GUIDE.md

 - ✅ **Includes comprehensive testing**
 - ✅ **Ready for production use**

-Your flexy-flag package is now ready for NPM publication! 🚀
+Your @alimcosoft/flexy-flag package is now ready for NPM publication! 🚀

 Run `npm publish` when ready to share it with the world! 🌍